NLTP/Rules/README.md

       - (i) 6 or more players: Players may not receive more than 40 minutes of game time excluding overtime.
       - (ii) 5 players: Players may not receive more than 50 minutes of game time excluding overtime.
       - (iii) 4 players: Players must all receive 60 minutes of game time excluding overtime.
+   + (c) If it is impossible to stay within the minute maximums for any reason the CRC reserves the right to determine which players may be given minutes in excess of the restrictions.
+      - (i) Due to the time sensitive nature of such decisions, if only one CRC member is online at the time of the conflict they will be given the deciding say on this matter.
-   + (c) There is no minute maximum for B-team games during playoffs.
+   + (d) There is no minute maximum for B-team games during playoffs.

 #### _Section E - Timeouts_
 - (1) Early game: